quinnuendo/mjc2wsl/README.md

       - ant-contrib tasks are needed for some of the tasks

- - FermaT for running the translated examples and applying the transformations (FermaT Maintanance Environment can be used) Downloads available at http://www.cse.dmu.ac.uk/~mward/fermat.html
+ - FermaT for running the translated examples and applying the transformations (FermaT Maintenance Environment can be used) Downloads available at http://www.cse.dmu.ac.uk/~mward/fermat.html

 Check the docs folder for a more detailed tutorial on how to install